dathinaios/dathinaios.github.io/content/posts/virtual_sound_environments.md

 Two types of interaction have been identified:

-1.  *Causal interaction* describes the physical interaction of units in space.
+1.  **Causal interaction** describes the physical interaction of units in space.
 It is described as the forces (and their results) created when two units are found to occupy the same space at the same time, and in accordance with the object's mass, velocity and any other relevant attribute.

-2.  *Perceptual interaction* is interaction of the world with the 'senses' of a unit.
+2.  **Perceptual interaction** is interaction of the world with the 'senses' of a unit.
 This interaction includes the observation of its environment that may result to a consequent change of behaviour, as well as the related possibility of communication between units.

-## Theories and Techniques Relevant to the Implementation of the Structure {#theories and techniques}
+## Theories and Techniques Relevant to the Implementation of the Structure

-Although there is not a single way to realise the concepts described in the first part of the paper, there exist a useful collection of approaches that arise from past attempts.
+Although there is not a single way to realise the concepts described in the first part of the article, there exist a useful collection of approaches that arise from past attempts.
 This is particularly true concerning the problems that have a direct counterpart in the virtual worlds of computer games and for which there exists an enormous amount